Apply Now for Semester 1, 2025/26

 Has this programme been run previously?

-This programme has been offered on 7 previous occasions – once in 2019/20, twice in 2020/21, once in 2021/22, twice again in 2022/23 and once so far on in 2023/24..
-During this time, we recruited and successfully delivered this programme to over 125 early career academic staff from across a variety of disciplines in both faculties.
-The programme proved particularly beneficial to staff during the recent COVID-19 crisis with several participants commenting on how it enabled them to utilise some of the strategies learned and observed to enhance their remote teaching.
+This programme has been offered on 11 previous occasions – once in 2019/20, twice in 2020/21, once in 2021/22, twice again in 2022/23, 2023/24 and 2024/25.
+During this time, we recruited and successfully delivered this programme to over 180 new and early career academic staff from across a variety of disciplines in both faculties.
+The programme proved particularly beneficial to staff during the COVID-19 crisis with several participants commenting on how it enabled them to utilise some of the strategies learned and observed to enhance their remote teaching.

 How do I apply?